VangBanLaNhat/Y2TB-Bot/Plugin.md

 			"node_module2": "1.1.1"
 		},
 		"langMap":{
 			"translation code 1":{
 				"desc": "Describe the function of translation",
 				"vi_VN": "Translation in Vietnamese {0}",
 				"en_US": "Translation in English {0}",
 				"args": {
 					"{0}":{
 						"vi_VN": "Describe the function of the variable in Vietnamese", "en_US": "Describe the function of the variable in English" }
 				}
 			},
 			"translation code 2":{
 				"desc": "Describe the function of translation",
 				"vi_VN": "Translation in Vietnamese {1}",
 				"en_US": "Translation in English {1}",
 				"args": {
 					"{1}":{
 						"vi_VN": "Describe the function of the variable in Vietnamese", "en_US": "Describe the function of the variable in English" }
 				}
 			}
 		},
 		"config": {
 			"config 1": "value 1",
 			"config 2": "value 2"
 		},
-		"chathook": "np", //function will always be called when receiving message even without prefix "onload": "onload", //function will be run during plugin load "loginFunc": "login", //Function will be called on successful Facebook login "obb": "The required directory name for the plugin is in /plugins/obb", "author": "Creator's name",
+		"chathook": "np", //function will always be called when receiving message even without prefix "onload": "onload", //function will be run during plugin load "loginFunc": "login", //Function will be called on successful Facebook loginFunc "obb": "The required directory name for the plugin is in /plugins/obb", "author": "Creator's name",
 		"version": "Plugin version"
 	}